HackingHusky/OSCPv.2/README.md

 https://docs.google.com/spreadsheets/d/18weuz_Eeynr6sXFQ87Cd5F0slOj9Z6rt/htmlview#

-I made my own lists like these, but also added every note and thing I found on my journey, and if you're reading this, I want you to pass as well.
+I made my own lists like these, but I also added every note and thing I found on my journey, and if you're reading this, I want you to pass it along as well.
 I am making it my mission to get everyone to pass this exam.

 ## The last 12-14 Days before test time: